bohandley/vending-machine/README.md

 Explore the machine.
 Insert coins, choose products, collect change and more.

 For further exploration of the vending-machine's capabilities, explore the administrative functions.
-  -Empty all coins
+  Empty all coins
-  -Restock coins
+  Restock coins
-  -Empty inventory
+  Empty inventory
-  -Restock inventory
+  Restock inventory

 ### Notes on development